|

 decided that I would take up the challenge of learning how

 to regenerate soil.
 This is the story of that challenge.
+Now all good stories should have a beautiful heroine and

 some baddies or monsters.
 Unfortunately for this story